aws-samples/config-resource-compliance-dashboard/README.md

    - The datasets for this dashboard have all the `config_` prefix
    - Click on a Dataset, and then open the Refresh tab
    - Click on Add a new schedule, select Full refresh and a Frequency
+1. Visualize the dashboard:
+   - Navigate to QuickSight and then Dashboards
+   - Make sure you are in the correct region
+   - Click on the AWS Config Resource Compliance Dashboard (CRCD) dashboard

+#### Manual setup of S3 replication
+_You can skip this paragraph if you selected_ `yes` _on CloudFormation parameter_ `Configure cross-account replication` _at step 2 above._

+_TODO review, is the IAM role in the output of CFN? are permissions on the bucket created in case on no?_

+Log onto the Log Archive Account and open the Amazon S3 console.
+You can replicate AWS Config files from the centralized Log Archive bucket to the Dashboard bucket through an Amazon S3 Replication configuration, follow these [instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-walkthrough-2.html).
+* Specify the IAM role created by the CloudFormation template

+* _Once you create the replication configuration on the source bucket, write down the ARN of the IAM role created for the replication.
+Amazon S3 assumes this IAM role to replicate objects across accounts on your behalf._

 ### Installation on dedicated Dashboard account [OLD]